raphaelmansuy/digital_palace/02-til/2024-03-02 ollama_import_model.md

-# How to import a New Model from 🤗 for Ollama
+# How to import a New Model from HuggingFace 🤗 for Ollama

 Ollama is a powerful tool that simplifies the process of creating, running, and managing large language models (LLMs).
 This tutorial will guide you through the steps to create a new model for Ollama.